Pittsford, New York

-According to the United States Census Bureau, the town has a total area of 23.4 square miles (60.6 km2), of which 23.2 square miles (60.1 km2) is land and 0.2 square mile (0.5 km2) (0.81%) is water.

-The Town of Pittsford is located in the southeastern portion of Monroe County approximately eight miles from the city of Rochester, New York.
-The Town of Mendon lies to the south, the Town of Perinton to the east, the Towns of Henrietta and Brighton to the west, and the Towns of Brighton and Penfield to the north of Pittsford.

 History

-The town is situated within the region subject to the Marquis de Denonville's expedition of 1600 French soldiers, 400 Canadian colonials, and 983 Native American allies in 1687, for the purpose of punishing the Seneca tribe, the foremost nation of the Iroquois Indian Confederacy, for their connection with the English and their interference in the lucrative French fur trade.
+The town is situated within the region subject to the Marquis de Denonville's expedition of 1,600 French soldiers, 400 Canadian colonials, and 983 Native American allies in 1687, for the purpose of punishing the Seneca tribe, the foremost nation of the Iroquois Indian Confederacy, for their connection with the English and their interference in the lucrative French fur trade.

 In 1788, Massachusetts abandoned its claim to this region in favor of New York.
 Oliver Phelps and Nathaniel Gorham of Connecticut settled with the state of Massachusetts for a title of land in western New York.
 On July 8, 1788, Oliver and Nathaniel met with the Senecas and signed the Treaty of Buffalo Creek at Geneseo in Livingston County where the Indians gave up their title.
 The District of Northfield was formed in Ontario County in 1792.
-This became the Town of Northfield in 1796.
-What is now the Village of Pittsford was settled the same year.
+This became the town of Northfield in 1796.
+What is now the village of Pittsford was settled the same year.
 As Northfield, which was renamed Boyle in 1808 and again to Smallwood in 1813, was subdivided in the following years, a final split formed the towns of Pittsford and Brighton in 1814.

-The completion of the Erie Canal in 1825 led to increased development of the various towns in Western New York along its route.
+The completion of the Erie Canal in 1825 led to increased development of the various towns in western New York along its route.
 Proximity to Rochester via canal and the Genesee River proved beneficial to the village of Pittsford too.

 The Auburn and Rochester Railroad arrived in 1840, providing faster passenger service than the canal.
 This line soon became part of the New York Central operation and was in use until 1960.
 The enlarged Erie Canal continued to provide cheap transportation to the mills of Rochester though.
 By 1918, the modern barge canal was in service, following the same route as older canals, but widened and deepened.

 The Adsit Cobblestone Farmhouse, Cole Cobblestone Farmhouse, Gates-Livermore Cobblestone Farmhouse, Mendon Cobblestone Academy, Mendon Presbyterian Church, Miller–Horton–Barben Farm, Sheldon Cobblestone House, Stewart Cobblestone Farmhouse, and Whitcomb Cobblestone Farmhouse are listed on the National Register of Historic Places.